JimHarperDC/Smart-Custody-drafts/#SmartCustody-_Simple_Self-Custody_Cold_Storage_Scenario.md

 ## INTRODUCTION

 Digital assets are only as safe as the procedures of their custodian.
-Many digital-asset holders don't practice minimal safety, and this could result in the loss of all of their Bitcoins, Ether, other digital currencies as well as non-fungible digital assets.
+Many digital-asset holders practice minimal safety, and this could result in the loss of all of their Bitcoins, Ether, and other digital currencies as well as non-fungible digital assets.
 The following procedures detail simple and practical setups that can be used as the foundation of safer digital-asset management.
-The base scenario requires just a few hours setup and then a semi-annual check to make sure everything remains secure.
+The base scenario requires just a few hours setup, followed by a semi-annual check to make sure everything remains secure.

 ### About The Base Scenario

-The base scenario presumes the following audience:
+The base scenario presumes the following:

 * A holder with a significant amount of digital assets (>5% of net worth);
     * with full and legal custody of the assets and no fiduciary responsibility to others;
     * and 100% of those assets shared with a spouse, if present, in estate planning.
-* A holder who largely holds investments long term, and is not actively trading them.
+* A holder who largely holds investments long-term, and is not actively trading them.
 * A holder who lives in the first world, and thus is less concerned about issues like government attack, kidnapping, or privacy violations.
 * A holder who has sufficient computer skills to comfortably install and run apps.

 This scenario suggests that a comprehensive cold-storage procedure would be the best practice to maintain and protect this holder's digital assets.
+Cold storage is the maintenance of digital assets in a protected, offline environment.
 Though simple, this scenario is also a foundation for more complex custodial procedures.
-It introduces many of the basic approaches for managing digital assets, explains their importance, and presents the adversaries that could steal or ruin the holder's digital assets.
+It introduces many of the basic approaches for managing digital assets, explains their importance, and presents the threats that could steal or ruin the holder's digital assets.

-This scenario advocates the basic procedure to address nine major types of adversaries, while the optional procedures can help protect against five further adversaries.
-Additional categories of "Non-Theft Crimes", "Loss by Government" and "Privacy-Related" adversaries are not strongly considered in this scenario.
+This scenario advocates the basic procedure to address nine major types of threats, while the optional procedures can help protect against five further threats.
+Additional categories of threat---"Non-Theft Crimes", "Loss by Government" and "Privacy-Related"---are not strongly considered in this scenario.
 See [Appendix III: A Brief Overview of Digital-Asset Adversaries](#appendix-iii-a-brief-overview-of-digital-asset-adversaries).

 For simplicity, this document focuses on Bitcoin, but is easily adaptable to other digital assets supported by our suggested hardware wallet.

-If you don't meet the description of the holder for this scenario, it will still be useful, but you will have to adapt it for you specific needs.
+If you don't meet the description of the holder for this scenario, it will still be useful, but you will have to adapt it for your specific needs.
 If you are unsure as to whether you should use a cold-storage scenario, please see [Appendix I: Why Cold Storage?](#appendix-i-why-cold-storage).

 ## PROCEDURES

-The following procedure will help ensure the safety of a simple self-custody cold-storage scenario for managing digital assets.
-It is important that you initiate it when you have a large block of time: usually at least two hours when you will not be interrupted and when you will not be distracted.
+The following procedures implement a simple self-custody, cold-storage scenario for managing digital assets.
+The objective is to prevent the private keys that control digital assets from falling into the wrong hands, making sure at the same time that they are available to digital-asset owners and, when appropriate, their heirs.
+It is important that you initiate it when you have a large block of time: usually at least two hours when you will not be interrupted or distracted.
 You don't want to make mistakes, and to avoid that it's best to do everything in one go.

 ### Be Careful!

-**_General rule: Don't rush and don't take cold storage lightly!_**
+**_General rule: Don't rush, and don't take cold storage lightly!_**

 If you make a mistake you could lose your bitcoin today, or you could expose secret data that would allow an attacker to steal your funds months or years into the future.

 Here are some of the more tedious steps, and why they're important:

-* **_Verify Your Recovery Phrase (D)._** Double-checking your recovery phrase ensures that you can rebuild access to your digital currency if you ever lose your hardware wallet(s).
+* **_Verify Your Recovery Phrase (Step D)._** Double-checking the phrase that allows you to recover private keys ensures that you can rebuild access to your digital currency if you ever lose your hardware wallet(s).
 By doing it after a small test transaction, you're minimizing your potential loss. **_15 minutes, but tedious._**
-* **_Setup Fireproof Key Recovery Phrase (F)._** Embedding your recovery phrase in steel or titanium strongly protects you against [Disaster](#disaster), and also gives you a backup for your hardware wallet and paper recovery phrase.
+* **_Setup Fireproof Key Recovery Phrase (Step F)._** Embedding your recovery phrase in steel or titanium strongly protects you against [Disaster](#disaster), and also gives you a backup for your hardware wallet and paper recovery phrase.
 However, it takes a long time to stamp 96 letters. **_1 hour._** Be sure to also repeat step D for the phrase you saved in your metal-device. **_15 minutes, and still tedious._** If you choose the "Cryptosteel" alternative, that will be equally long.

-Don't skimp on any of these phases just because they take a while; don't figure that you'll get back to them later.
+Don't skimp on any of these steps just because they take a while; don't figure that you'll get back to them later.
 The goal is to ensure that you protect your digital investments from problems _before_ you make any real investments.

 ### Adversaries